emmanuel-a-g/nextjs-blog/posts/amazon.md

 ## Why build an Amazon Clone?

-Because it gives insight to what a small team of two software developers can do with the help of external api's, css, great knowledge of React, AWS, and Google's firebase authentication.
+This app shows what a team of two software devs can do with the deep understanding of external api's, css, html, a great knowledge of React, AWS, and finally Google's firebase authentication.

-These are some of things you can do with our Amazon Clone:
+These are some of things you can do with Amazon Clone:

 - Sign-In / Sign-Out
 - Buy/Remove products from cart